 The IB Theatre Arts program is designed to give students the opportunity of develop an appreciation of theatre by creating it and studying it.
 In addition, students are provided an opportunity to explore the rich historical, societal, and cultural significance of theatre throughout the world.
 One year of Theatre Arts performance or production in grade 9 or 10 is recommended Offered at Corcoran

-VPA720 IB VISUAL ART HL-I (1 Credit weighted) Offered at Corcoran VPA721 IB VISUAL ART HL-II (1 Credit weighted) Offered at Corcoran problem-solving and divergent thinking, while working towards technical proficiency and confidence as art-makers.
-In addition to exploring and comparing visual arts from different perspectives and in different contexts, students are expected to engage in, experiment with and critically reflect upon a wide range of contemporary practices and media.
+VPA720 IB VISUAL ART HL-I (1 Credit weighted) Offered at Corcoran VPA721 IB VISUAL ART HL-II (1 Credit weighted) Offered at Corcoran

 Prerequisite: Studio in Art